JeffersonLab/clara-docs/docs/tutorials/running.md

 This is known as the CLARA YAML file.
 It describes the application micro-services, their transient data format and their configuration parameters.
-The *servicesFile* location can by specified in the CLI by.
-E.g.
+The *servicesFile* location can by specified in the CLI by:

 ```
-clara> set servicesFile ~/clas12/exp1/services.yml
+clara> set servicesFile ~/clas12/exp1/services.yaml
 ```

 You can also modify the *servicesFile* from inside the CLI environment: